NREL/OpenStudio-user-documentation/docs/tutorials/radiance_tutorial.md

 The process for using Radiance for daylighting analysis in OpenStudio is not dissimilar from using EnergyPlus.
 The basic steps are as follows, with the required applications in parentheses:
 ### 1. Create (or Import) Building Geometry, Define Thermal Zones & Spaces (SketchUp Plug-in)

-Many of the Radiance-related elements are not directly accessible from the OpenStudio Application, so regardless of whenther you are starting your geometric model from scratch or importing form another CAD tool, you must start in the SketchUp Plugin.
+Many of the Radiance-related elements are not directly accessible from the OpenStudio Application, so regardless of whether you are starting your geometric model from scratch or importing from another CAD tool, you must start in the SketchUp Plugin.

 Using the SketchUp Plugin tools, create the following elements: